 Email deliverability is influenced by three core factors:

 1. Identification: Gatekeepers of a subscriber's inbox or ISP determine whether you are using a set of standard protocols (Domain-Based Message Authentication, Reporting and Conformance (DMARC), Domain Keys Identified Mail (DKIM) and Sender Policy Framework (SPF)).

-2. Reputation: Reputation is a score of your domain which specifies your level of trustworthiness as a sender.
-It is indicated based on your blacklist listings, bounce rates, complaint rates, and email volume.
+2. Reputation: Reputation is your domain's score which specifies your level of trustworthiness as a sender.
+It is indicated on the basis of your blacklist listings, bounce rates, complaint rates, and email volume.

 3. Content: The quality of your content has a significant effect on whether or not your email will be delivered to the recipient’s inbox.
-Emails with spammy subject lines, in unusual formatting or with suspicious URLs trigger ISPs to confirm the content.
-Rather than that, your content must be high-quality and relevant to your subscriber's wants/needs.
+Emails with spammy subject lines, unusual formatting or suspicious URLs trigger ISPs to confirm the content.
+Your content must be high-quality and relevant to your subscriber's wants/needs.

-You can see the five causes of poor email deliverability, by returnpath.
+You can see the five causes of poor email deliverability here, by returnpath.